mobingi/alm/docs/markdown/cli/doc-cli.md

 ### command: stack ssh {#stack-ssh}

 Try to establish an ssh connection to your instances.
-For now, this only works on stacks created using API version 2.

 **Flags**